Never Been Kissed

-Never Been Kissed is a 1999 American romantic comedy film directed by Raja Gosnell and starring Drew Barrymore, Jessica Alba, David Arquette, Michael Vartan, Leelee Sobieski, Jeremy Jordan, Molly Shannon, Garry Marshall, John C. Reilly and James Franco in his film debut.
+Never Been Kissed is a 1999 American romantic comedy film directed by Raja Gosnell, and starring Drew Barrymore, Jessica Alba, David Arquette, Michael Vartan, Leelee Sobieski, Jeremy Jordan, Molly Shannon, Garry Marshall, and John C. Reilly.
+Never Been Kissed was theatrically released on April 9, 1999, by 20th Century Fox.
+It received mixed reviews from critics but was a moderate box-office success, grossing $84 million against a budget of $25 million.

-In 2020, Barrymore reprised her role from Never Been Kissed as a sketch on The Drew Barrymore Show.

 Plot

 Josie Geller is an insecure 25-year-old copy editor for the Chicago Sun-Times who has never had a real relationship.
 One day, her editor-in-chief, Rigfort, assigns her to report undercover at a high school to help parents become more aware of their children's lives.

 Her first day at South Glen South High School is miserable.
 Josie reverts to the old geek persona that ruined her first high school experience.
 She also has an unfortunate run-in with three obnoxious popular girls, Kirsten, Gibby and Kristin, and the school's most attractive and popular student, Guy Perkins.
 Josie loses hope but is reassured when a kind-hearted nerd named Aldys befriends her.
-Aldys, who loathes Guy and his gang, invites Josie to join The Denominators, a group of intelligent students.
+Aldys, who loathes Guy and his gang, invites Josie to join the Denominators, a group of intelligent students.

 Josie falls in love with her English teacher, Sam Coulson, and becomes the top student in his class.
 After reciting a romantic excerpt from Shakespeare to Sam, Josie has horrible flashbacks to when she read a romantic poem aloud in class to her high school crush, a popular boy named Billy Prince, who later asked her to their senior prom, making her dream come true.
 However, on the night of the prom, Billy arrives with another girl and both of them hurl eggs and insults at Josie, humiliating her and breaking her heart.

 One night while out driving with Aldys, Josie encounters Guy and his gang at a local hangout called "The Court" where promiscuity and underage drinking take place.
-Her managing editor Augustus "Gus" Strauss loses patience with Josie after a rival paper scoops The Court story, and orders Josie to become friends with the popular kids.
+Her managing editor Augustus "Gus" Strauss loses patience with Josie after a rival paper scoops the Court story, and orders Josie to become friends with the popular kids.
 He arranges for her to wear a hidden camera, and soon the whole office becomes obsessed with her story.